Neck pain: symptoms and causes

 If you can’t turn your head to the side to the same degree towards each shoulder, or you feel limited in how far forward you can lower your head to your chest, or how far you can tilt your head back, you may have reduced range of motion.
 Your doctor will be able to test this.

-This commonly follows a car accident in which the person’s car is hit from behind while it is stationary or slowing down.
-The person’s head is first thrown backwards and then when their body stops moving, the head is thrust forward.
+Whiplash happens when your head suddenly moves in one direction (backwards, forwards or sideways) and then back again.
+A common cause is a car accident in which the person’s car is hit from behind while it is stationary or slowing down.
+When this happens, the person’s head is first thrown backwards and then when their body stops moving, the head is thrust forward.
 This type of injury can strain your neck muscles and cause ligaments in the neck to stretch or tear.

 The pain from whiplash, which is usually worse with movement, does not always start immediately — it may take several days to come on.
 Neck pain and stiffness may be accompanied by muscle spasm, dizziness, headaches, nerve pain and shoulder pain.